-Like anything else made of iron, how you use it spells the difference between a good workout and a broken finger.
+Like anything else made of iron, how you use it spells the difference between a good workout and a broken toe.

-Of course, it’s also the secret weapon of anyone who wants a great workout at home.
+Of course, it’s also the secret weapon for anyone who wants a great workout at home.

 Assuming that’s what want – a great time efficient workout without having to go to the gym – read on.